D'erlanger: Legacy

 D'erlanger are often credited as one of the founding acts of Japan's visual kei movement.
 Tomokazu Nishihiro of Real Sound wrote that by showing influence from metal, punk and early Japanese rock in their music, they affected the sound as well as the image of visual kei.
 Kiyoharu said that, with band's like Boøwy and Buck-Tick being popular at the time, D'erlanger's mix of "beat rock" with metal was "shocking."
 Tomoyuki Hokari of OK Music also described their music as taking aspects from beat rock like Boøwy and mixing it with metal like 44Magnum.
+Music website Geki-Rock wrote that they had a great influence on the music scene and subsequent artists by incorporating various elements of rock music—punk, goth, beat rock, heavy rock, and digital—into their songs.
 Nishihiro stated that D'erlanger are still held up as a unique band decades later because each member is distinct and unlike any other musician.

 Kerrang! included Basilisk on a list of 13 essential Japanese rock and metal albums, writing that its songs "engulfed a generation with a burgeoning erogenous intensity the scene has seldom seen since."
 Inoran was influenced by D'erlanger as a teenager and has expressed particular admiration for Cipher on several occasions.
 His Luna Sea bandmate Shinya described D'erlanger as exemplifying all the elements of visual kei and praised Tetsu's drumming.
 Hyde looks up to D'erlanger, particularly Kyo, whose style he imitates.
-Dir en grey guitarist Die developed his love of the instrument from La Vie En Rose and called Cipher his "guitar hero."
-Mucc guitarist Miya has said that D'erlanger was the reason he started a band.
+Dir En Grey guitarist Die developed his love of the instrument from La Vie En Rose and called Cipher his "guitar hero."
+Mucc guitarist Miya has said that D'erlanger was the reason he started a band, and Dezert drummer Sora is also a big fan.